TLBStudio/price-calculator/SETUP_AND_PRICING.md

 ## Testing

-The project now includes a comprehensive test suite with **37 tests and 162 assertions** covering all major functionality, combined with **PHPStan Level 6** static analysis for enterprise-grade code quality.
+The project now includes a comprehensive test suite with **37 tests and 162 assertions** covering all major functionality, combined with **PHPStan Level 8** static analysis for exceptional enterprise-grade code quality.

 ### Running Tests